matimat2010/JavaScript-Drum-Kit/README.md

 *Currently works on desktop / laptop
 *Not optimized for mobile as of 4/11/20

+Instructions for Desktop: Press the corresponding key on your keyboard to trigger the sound:

+Instructions for Mobile: Press button with finger to trigger sound.

     Overview:
     This program was started by following the JavaScript Drum Kit tutorial at https://courses.wesbos.com/account/access/5e8feaee9edbdf363811cc01/view/194130650

-    XDoneX I want to be able to modify the program so that the Drum Kit's buttons are centered intheir layout as opposed to in a straight line.
+    XDoneX I want to be able to modify the program so that the Drum Kit's buttons are centered in their layout as opposed to in a straight line.

     XDoneX I want to swap the provided samples for samples from Wu Tang Clan albums. samples from https://soundpacks.com/free-sound-packs/wu-tang-drum-kit/